linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 ### Distro Specific ISO Boot

 Some distros require additional options for a successful boot directly from ISO.
-See [Boot config files](#boot-config-files) for more information.
+See [Boot config files](#boot-config-files) for more information if your OS is not booting by selecting the default boot options from heads GUI.
 1. Boot from USB by either running `usb-scan` or reboot into USB boot mode (hit 'u' before the normal boot)
 1. Select the install boot option for your distro of choice and work through the